CSE232-MSU/CSE232/labs/lab10.md

 6. Run `git commit -m "Changed the README"` to have git save the changes to the history.
 You can replace the commit message with anything you like.
 7. Run `git push` to have git share the commits (history) with the repo it was cloned from (the private repo on GitHub.)
 8. If you refresh the repo page on GitHub, you should now see the changes you made to the README file.
+8. Run `git fetch` to have git sync (download) any commits that have been made on the remote (Github) repository.

 ### Adding Code to the Repo